Neighborhood Activity Fund

 - After receiving approval, plan and host your activity

-- Within 10 business days after your activity, submit the payment request form with receipts and/or closed invoices
+- Within 10 business days after your activity, submit the payment request form with itemized receipts and/or closed invoices

-- City Staff will review your request and reach out for clarification if needed
+- City staff will review your request and reach out for clarification if needed

 - If the request is approved, a check for the approved amount will be mailed within a few weeks